Bobby Witt Jr. Preview, Player Props: Royals vs. Red Sox

 Bobby Witt Jr. At The Plate

-- Witt Jr. has 148 hits and an OBP of .317 to go with a slugging percentage of .501.
-All three of those stats rank first among Kansas City hitters this season.
+- Witt Jr. leads Kansas City with 151 hits and an OBP of .319, plus a team-best slugging percentage of .507.

-- Among the qualifying hitters, he ranks 32nd in batting average, while his on-base percentage ranks 101st and he is 22nd in slugging.
+- Among the qualifying hitters in baseball, he ranks 26th in batting average, 99th in on-base percentage, and 17th in slugging.

+- In 67.7% of his 133 games this season, Witt Jr. has picked up at least one hit.
+He's also had 43 multi-hit games.

-- In 49 games this season (37.1%), Witt Jr. has picked up an RBI, and in 18 of those games (13.6%) he had more than one.
-He has also driven in three or more of his team's runs in eight contests.
+- Witt Jr. has picked up an RBI in 37.6% of his games this year, with two or more RBI in 14.3% of his games.
+He has also driven in three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.